chinamike65/hugo-tuolesi/content/book4/book4en.md

 Where does the "action" come from?
 It's the ignorance and afflictions that create the karma, and this karma is the "action".

 Therefore, the root of the six realms of samsara is the afflictions of ignorance.
-Once the afflictions of ignorance are cut off, you will never be reincarnated in samsara again, and you will be liberated.
+Once the afflictions of ignorance are cut off, you will never be reborn in samsara again, and you will be liberated.

 In this way, think about the twelve Dependent Origination according to the forward and reverse, and then you will understand the process of a person's circulation in samsara;